-If you are looking for a stylish tempered glass cube case that fits an extended-ATX motherboard and yet compact in size, nidees AI-Crystal-Cube-Lite offers the right solution.
-If you want five extra 120mm RGB fans and two LED strips, then you can opt for their more expensive AI CRYSTAL CUBE RGB case.
+If you are looking for a stylish tempered glass cube case that fits an extended-ATX motherboard and yet compact, anidees AI-Crystal-Cube-Lite offers the right solution.
+If you want five extra 120mm, RGB fans, and two LED strips, and then you can opt for their more expensive AI CRYSTAL CUBE RGB case.

 Anidees AI-Crystal-Cube-Lite measures 15.82 x 12.24 x 15.9 inches.
 For comparison, Thermaltake Core X1 (mini-ITX cube case) is slightly bigger than this extended-ATX case.
 However, make no mistake of its air ventilation.
-Beside the multiple fan setup, it supports liquid cooling.
+Besides the multiple fan setup, it supports liquid cooling as well.

 The front tempered glass panel can be removed and has a gap on the sides for air intake.
 The top panel is a perforated metal with a removable magnetic mesh dust filter.
 Similarly, the bottom side panel has a removable dust filter that slides out and has a good air circulation space.

-Anidees-AI-Crystal-Cube-Lite has a dual chamber design like many of the other cube cases.
+Anidees-AI-Crystal-Cube-Lite has a dual-chamber design like many of the other cube cases.
 The side panel hides the PSU, storage drives, and cabling dongles.
-This case has rubber grommet holes for cable routing for neat looking cable management.
+This case has rubber grommet holes for cable routing for neater cable management.

 You can fit motherboards from mini-ITX to E-ATX form factors.
-The case supports CPU coolers with up to 6.6 inches height.
-For GPU, you are limited to 12.2 inches length without the front fan and if you remove the fan then you can install a GPU with 13.2 inches length.
+The case supports CPU coolers with up to 6.6 inches in height.
+For GPU, you are limited to 12.2 inches length without the front fan, and if you remove the fan, then you can install a GPU with 13.2 inches length.